AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/gettingstarted.md

 1. **Get Credentials -** Invoking PDF Services API requires an Adobe-provided credential.
 To get one, [click here](https://documentservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-services-api), and complete the workflow.
 Be sure to copy and save the credential values to a secure location.

 2. **Retrieve Access Token -** The PDF Services APIs require an access_token to authorize the request.
-Use the "Get AccessToken" API from the Postman Collection with your `client_id` and `client_secret` and `scopes` OR directly use below mentioned cURL command to get the access_token.
+Use the `Get AccessToken` API from the Postman Collection with your `client_id` and `client_secret` and `scopes` OR directly use below mentioned cURL command to get the access_token.

 <CodeBlock slots="heading, code" repeat="1" languages="Rest API" />